 In terms of power-per-pound, it’s a bargain

-Clive Sutton’s demonstrator seen here is loaded with £35,000 of extras, taking its price just the wrong side of £100,000.
+Clive Sutton’s demonstrator was loaded with £35,000 of extras, taking its price just the wrong side of £100,000.
 Fortunately, most of these options are cosmetic and, frankly, unnecessary.
-The ‘basic’ Mustang CS800 costs £66,942.
+At the time of writing, the ‘basic’ Mustang CS800 costs £66,942.

 You can turn up the V8 via your phone

 Perhaps the coolest feature on this fully-loaded CS800 is the XForce exhaust.
 This aftermarket, quad-pipe system isn’t cheap, at around £6,000, but we’d be sorely tempted.

 It sounds absolutely fantastic, amplifying the V8’s full-bodied bellow.
 And it also offers the ultimate party trick for car shows: smartphone control.

 Mustang CS800 is converted by Clive Sutton – importer of American trucks and muscle.